ckousik/c-coroutines/README.md

-# Futures in C
+# Coroutines in C

-Implement Futures in C as a learning exercise.
+Implement Coroutines in C as a learning exercise.

 Currently, this only works on Linux as it uses `io_uring` for async I/O.